weavolutionmage/drachenwald/offices/archery-thrown-marshal/index.md

 # Reporting: forms for quarterly marshal's reports

-Click to use Googleforms to submit a report for your region.
+Click to use Googleforms to submit a marshal's report for your region.

 * [Principality of Nordmark](https://goo.gl/forms/zfE5wygztHLnsl9g2) (SE)
 * [Principality of Insulae Draconis](https://goo.gl/forms/PB965pufulcSfZzJ3) (IE, IS, UK)